AstroDeveloper1010/Node-JS-Tutorial/README.md

 10. Learning to use Middleware in our server
 11. Made a calculator using body parser
 12. Made a weather app using open weather api
+13. Made a data storing server using mailchimp api